5 Bank Fees That Are Draining Your Savings

 Look for teaching opportunities

 Learning about money shouldn’t feel like going to school, so turn it into fun by finding teachable moments in everyday life.
 When you go to the bank, explain that it’s like a garden that helps make money grow.
 You could buy a piggy bank, and encourage your child to fatten it up with spare change.
-The Credit Union National Association has developed a series of simple games to teach your children about money with good saving habits as the goal.
 When saving money becomes fun, kids look forward to repeating the behavior.

 Lead by example